-The Hacker and the State sets aside fantasies of cyber-annihilation to explore the real geopolitical competition of the digital age.
-Tracing the conflict of wills and interests among modern nations, Ben Buchanan reveals little-known details of how China, Russia, North Korea, Britain, and the United States use computer code to gain an edge, moving deftly from underseas cable taps to underground nuclear sabotage, from blackouts and billion-dollar cyber attacks to election interference.
+Packed with insider information based on interviews, declassified files, and forensic analysis of company reports, The Hacker and the State sets aside fantasies of cyber-annihilation to explore the real geopolitical competition of the digital age.
+Tracing the conflict of wills and interests among modern nations, Ben Buchanan reveals little-known details of how China, Russia, North Korea, Britain, and the United States hack one another in a relentless struggle for dominance.
+His analysis moves deftly from underseas cable taps to underground nuclear sabotage, from blackouts and data breaches to billion-dollar heists and election interference.

 Buchanan brings to life this continuous cycle of espionage and deception, attack and counterattack, destabilization and retaliation.
 He explains why cyber attacks are far less destructive than we anticipated, far more pervasive, and much harder to prevent.
 With little fanfare and far less scrutiny, they impact our banks, our tech and health systems, our democracy, and every aspect of our lives.
 Quietly, insidiously, they have reshaped our national-security priorities and transformed spycraft and statecraft.
 The contest for geopolitical advantage has moved into cyberspace.
 The United States and its allies can no longer dominate the way they once did.
 The nation that hacks best will triumph.